-Domaine Pierre Frick is an estate winery in Pfaffenheim in the Haut-Rhin region of Alsace in France.
+Domaine Pierre Frick is a Biodynamic estate winery in Pfaffenheim in the Haut-Rhin region of Alsace in France.
 In 1968 Pierre Frick handed the domaine (an EARL) over to his son Jean-Pierre and his wife Chantal (their own son is called Thomas), who became the twelfth generation of the same family to run it.
-Under Jean-Pierre and Chantal Frick the estate went organic in 1970, switching to Biodynamics in 1980 (see below), making it one of Alsace’s pioneering bio wine estates along with Domaine Eugène Meyer and Henri Bannwarth.
-It is also now one of the world’s most quietly influential wineries in the natural wine scene, wines with no added sulfites having been made here since the late 2000s.
+Under Jean-Pierre and Chantal Frick the estate went organic in 1970, switching to Biodynamics in 1980 (see below), making it one of Alsace’s pioneering organic-Biodynamic wine estates along with fellow organic Alsace growers Domaine Eugène Meyer and Henri Bannwarth.
+In 1985 it became one of three French wine estates to gain official recognition as ‘AB‘ or Agriculture Biologique or organic (Nicolas Joly and fellow Alsace grower Eugène Meyer being the others).
+It is also one of the world’s most quietly influential wineries in the natural wine scene, wines with no added sulfites having been made here since the late 2000s.

 When Jean-Pierre and Chantal went organic in 1970, mowing rather than ploughing weeds and only occasionally sub-soiling, when a blade cuts just under the sward, but does not turn over the soil so each soil layer stays in its rightful place.
 From 1970-1980 they also adopted the the Lemaire-Boucher method.
 However, Jean-Pierre Frick says this method’s reliance on calcareous algae (lithotham) was inappropriate for his particular soils whose pH was 8 or higher (meaning already strongly alkaline, being mostly on limestone).
 ‘The vines did not reach the balance we wanted and remained very sensitive to pests and diseases,’ he says and the switch to Biodynamics was made in 1981.
 Light ploughing was readopted in spring to allow vegetation to grow between the rows until the following spring.
 From 1999 machinery which rotated or turned the soil in any was was abandoned, to preserve the soil structure.